Xebec Adsorption Inc. Expected to Post Q4 2021 Earnings of ($0.01) Per Share (TSE:XBC)

-Xebec Adsorption Inc. (TSE:XBC) – Investment analysts at Beacon Securities issued their Q4 2021 earnings per share estimates for Xebec Adsorption in a research note issued on Thursday, August 12th.
-Beacon Securities analyst A. Shaath anticipates that the company will post earnings per share of ($0.01) for the quarter.
+Xebec Adsorption Inc. (TSE:XBC) – Analysts at Beacon Securities issued their Q4 2021 earnings estimates for shares of Xebec Adsorption in a research note issued on Thursday, August 12th.
+Beacon Securities analyst A. Shaath forecasts that the company will post earnings per share of ($0.01) for the quarter.

-Xebec Adsorption (TSE:XBC) last released its quarterly earnings data on Thursday, May 13th.
-The company reported C($0.06) earnings per share (EPS) for the quarter, missing the Zacks’ consensus estimate of C($0.03) by C($0.03).
-The company had revenue of C$20.62 million for the quarter, compared to analyst estimates of C$23.63 million.
+Several other equities research analysts have also recently commented on the stock.
+BMO Capital Markets dropped their target price on shares of Xebec Adsorption from C$5.60 to C$4.50 in a research report on Friday, August 13th.
+TD Securities lowered shares of Xebec Adsorption from a “speculative buy” rating to a “hold” rating and decreased their price target for the stock from C$6.00 to C$3.50 in a research note on Friday, August 13th.
+Cormark raised their price objective on shares of Xebec Adsorption from C$5.20 to C$5.50 and gave the company a “buy” rating in a research note on Thursday, July 8th.
+Raymond James lowered shares of Xebec Adsorption from an “outperform” rating to a “market perform” rating and reduced their price objective for the company from C$6.00 to C$5.00 in a research note on Friday, August 13th.
+Finally, National Bank Financial reduced their price objective on shares of Xebec Adsorption from C$5.00 to C$4.50 and set a “sector perform” rating for the company in a research note on Friday, August 13th.
+Five equities research analysts have rated the stock with a hold rating and three have assigned a buy rating to the stock.
+The stock presently has a consensus rating of “Hold” and a consensus target price of C$4.57.

 Xebec Adsorption Company Profile